Pak SC grants 6 months conditional extension to Army chief Gen Bajwa

 He said that it was also alleged that the top court proceedings were part of "fifth generation warfare" against Pakistan.
 The top judge said that the objective of the court was to streamline the procedure for the key appointment.

-The unprecedented action by the apex court shook the high echelon of powers as the government scrambled to control the damage.
+The unprecedented action by the apex court shook the high echelons of power as the government scrambled to control the damage.
 Khan held an emergency Cabinet meeting to deal with the precarious situation, with Gen Bajwa himself attending the deliberations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)